 What you’re really hoping to achieve is year-on-year expansion, as you continuously harvest new bulbs to plant in fresh locations around your garden.

-There are a few visual indicators that will let you know the time is right to transplant – these include crowded flower beds, too few flowers for the amount of green foliage in a bed or stunted or low-quality flowers on existing plants.
+Spring bulbs gather energy for next year’s blooms through their foliage, so it is important to allow the plants to die back to the ground naturally before attempting to transplant your bulbs, this will usually be around six weeks after they finish blooming.
+There are a few visual indicators that will let you know the time is right to transplant a group of bulbs – these include crowded flower beds, too few flowers for the amount of green foliage in a bed, or stunted or low-quality flowers on existing plants.

 But for most bulbs, the ideal time to transplant is in early Autumn once vegetative growth has fully died back in preparation for the Winter.